Bodycams were improperly used in police shooting of woman near Yale

 A Yale police officer who had been patrolling the campus joined a Hamden officer "based on a 911 call reporting that a person driving the vehicle had a gun," Yale said in a news release last week.

-In a 911 call placed at the gas station, the caller told dispatch that a "regular customer driving a red car ... pulled a gun at the guy who delivered the paper," and it was "clear he was asking for money outside."
+In a 911 call placed at the gas station, the caller told dispatch that a "regular customer driving a red car ... pulled a gun at the guy who delivered the paper" and that it was "clear he was asking for money outside."

-The driver of the car was later identified as Witherspoon, 21.
+The driver was later identified as Witherspoon, 21.
 His passenger, Stephanie Washington, was hospitalized with non-life-threatening injuries, university officials said.
 An updated condition was not immediately provided Tuesday.

 State Police Trooper Josue Dorelus said during a news conference last week that officers opened fire when the driver "exited the vehicle in an abrupt manner" and turned toward them.
 However, no weapon was found at the scene, officials said.